 In Canada, each province/territory is responsible for licensing physicians to practise medicine within its boundaries.
 Licensure to practise medicine requires the completion of an accredited postgraduate training program, as well as the completion of national qualifying exams.
-Each province may have different requirements.
-It is your responsibility to meet the necessary requirements for licensure in your province.
+Each province may have different requirements; it is your responsibility to meet the necessary requirements for licensure in your province.

-In June of each year, OzTREKK hosts its annual Canadian Medical Licensing Seminars across Canada, which are exclusive to students who submit their Australian medical school application via OzTREKK.
+Each year, OzTREKK hosts its annual Canadian Medical Licensing Seminars across Canada, which are exclusive to students who submit their Australian medical school application via OzTREKK.
 These seminars provide the latest information regarding the accreditation and medical licensing process in Canada, as well as outline options for internships in Australia and other destinations.

-Total Number of Places in the Program: 60
+Total Number of Places in the Program: 80

 OzTREKK Admissions Officer: Courtney Frank